-The answer: Probably not, but there are still many good reasons to fuel up in the morning if you feel hungry enough.
+The answer: Breakfast eating may not help with weight loss in the short term, but a breakfast habit may be a helpful habit for long term weight maintenance and metabolic health.
+In other words, there are many good reasons to fuel up in the morning if you feel hungry enough.

 There is some research that finds time-restricted eating — during which a person consumes calories in a certain time window, such as in 8- to 12-hour time intervals — can promote loss of body fat.
 This includes those who eat in a later time window and don’t have breakfast, says Sparta, New Jersey-based registered dietitian Erin Palinski-Wade, author of “2 Day Diabetes Diet.”

 Time-restricted eating is one form of intermittent fasting, during which you avoid eating during specific time periods.

 However, when comparing people who follow a time-restricted eating plan with those who eat in an earlier time window — such as when we might usually have breakfast — eating in the earlier time window helped to improve feelings of satiety after meals and allowed for better portion control, Palinski-Wade explains.
 Although it was a small study, a 2020 study in the journal Obesity showed this in a trial with 11 adults who were overweight.
 This study also showed a 2.5 times greater weight loss on the same number of calories in a group of women who frontloaded calories and carbs to breakfast when compared to eating a smaller, low-carb breakfast and backloading calories during dinner.